Boundary Creek to Cache Bar

 Mile 91: Rubber Rapid (III/IV)

-Rubber is one of the most impressive rapids on the Middle Fork at high water.
+Rubber is one of the most impressive whitewater rapids on the Middle Fork at high water.

 Mile 96: Confluence of the Main and Middle Fork of the Salmon Rivers

 The volume of water increases significantly as the Middle Fork flows into the Main Salmon.
-Middle Fork rafting companies sometimes take-out there guests here and then boat down the Main Salmon to Cache Bar.
+Middle Fork rafting companies sometimes take-out their guests here and then boat down the Salmon to the Cache Bar take-out.

 Mile 99: Cramer Rapid (IV)